 Treasurer Ron Mitts stepped up in 2015 to fulfill the unexpired term of the previous treasurer when she discerned that she could no longer successfully juggle her professional, family, and Party functions.
 The treasurer's role carries unique fiduciary and reporting responsibilities that make him liable for any failure to satisfy strict legal requirements enforced by the Secretary of State, meaning he could face significant jail time.
 Ron lives the conservative Christian principles he so strongly believes.
 He is a strong supporter of the Second Amendment to the U.S. Constitution, free markets, and limited government.
 For the last 23 years, Ron has been a small business owner, traveling the country assisting businesses set up their accounting systems.
 When he is not roaming the country, you will be able to find him working precinct 787 in SE Salem with his wife Becky.

-The four people listed here have the responsibility to, along with the chair and vice-chair, represent the county party on the state central committee.
+The four people listed here have the responsibility, along with the chair and vice-chair, to represent the county party on the state central committee.
 The size of the county's delegation is based on the number of voters who have registered as Republicans in the county.
 Marion County's delegation of six is one of the larger.

-Carol Williams is a new PCP from the Silverton area (precinct 684).
+Carol Williams is a PCP from the Silverton area (precinct 684).
 She is a native Oregonian and has lived in several communities: Born in Salem, raised in Woodburn, she volunteered on the planning commission in Canyonville during the early '90s and later landed in Hillsboro where she was a mediator with the city's Community Mediation Program and the Washington County court system for fifteen years.
 She was first elected PCP in 2016 and was elected by the central committee to be an alternate delegate.
 She moved into a delegate role as a spot opened.
 Always willing to volunteer, Carol is also vice-chair of the Events Committee with Jessica Davidson.
 Her spirit is infectious; this year she persuaded her husband to join her on the central committee.

 If any member of the delegation is unable to attend an Oregon Republican Central Committee meeting or other state convention (like the party platform convention) one of these listed here will step in to take that delegate's place.